EleutherAI/gpt-neox/README.md

  - Black, Biderman, Hallahan, Anthony, Gao, Golding, He, Leahy, McDonell, Phang, Pieler, Prashanth, Purohit, Reynolds, Tow, Wang, and Weinbach. "[GPT-NeoX-20B: An Open-Source Autoregressive Language Model](https://arxiv.org/abs/2204.06745)."
 In *Proceedings of the ACL Workshop on Challenges \& Perspectives in Creating Large Language Models*.
 2022.

-The following publications by other research groups use this project:
+The following publications by other research groups use this library:

 - Horawalavithana, Ayton, Sharma, Howland, Subramanian, Vasquez, Cosbey, Glenski, and Volkova. "[Foundation Models of Scientific Knowledge for Chemistry: Opportunities, Challenges and Lessons Learned](https://openreview.net/pdf?id=SLX-I2MHUZ9)."
 In *Proceedings of the ACL Workshop on Challenges \& Perspectives in Creating Large Language Models*.
 2022.
 - Xu, Alon, Neubig, and Hellendoorn. "[A Systematic Evaluation of Large Language Models of Code](https://arxiv.org/abs/2202.13169)."
 In *Proceedings of the ICLR Workshop on Deep Learning For Code*.
 2022.